 - Assist students individually or in small groups with lessons/activities.

 - Assist children with toilet training when applicable.

-- Have positive interactions with each child on a daily basis during circle time, centers, snacks, lunch time, playground, free play, etc. for the purpose of creating a positive learning environment.
+- Have positive interactions with each child daily during circle time, centers, snacks, lunchtime, playground, free play, etc., to create a positive learning environment.